-Coronavirus is ‘disease of rich’, says Tamil Nadu CM Palaniswami; toll in state rises to 15
+Covid-19 is ‘disease of rich’, says Tamil Nadu CM Palaniswami; toll in state rises to 15

 Palaniswami said Tamil Nadu had managed to contain the outbreak and that it was evident from the steady dip in the number of positive cases reported each day.

-Tamil Nadu Chief Minister Edappadi K Palaniswami described the coronavirus as a “disease of the rich” on Thursday, when another person died due to Covid-19 in the state, taking the toll to 15.
+Tamil Nadu Chief Minister Edappadi K Palaniswami described Covid-19 a “disease of the rich” on Thursday, when another person died due to the novel coronavirus in the state, taking the toll to 15.
 Tamil Nadu is among the severely affected states in India, with 1,242 cases.
 Only Maharashtra (2,919) and Delhi (1,578) have recorded more cases.

 “This disease is a big challenge,” the chief minister said after chairing a meeting of district collectors to discuss the preventive measures being taken in the state to flatten the transmission curve, PTI reported.
 “It is a disease of the rich.
 People who had travelled abroad, or to other states have imported it [to Tamil Nadu].
 It did not originate here.”